SantiagoPVazquez/GifExpertApp/README.md

 This is a simple React project that provides a search bar to get Gifs from GIPHY API.

+Before running the application is necessary to install the correct dependencies using this command:
+- yarn install

 To run the application use this command:
 - yarn dev